nest/nest-simulator/doc/contribute/development_workflow.rst

    s, squash = use commit, but meld into previous commit f, fixup = like "squash", but discard this commit's log message

-If you remove a line here THAT COMMIT WILL BE LOST.
+If you remove a line here, **that commit will be lost**.
 However, if you remove everything, the rebase will be aborted.

 To achieve what we want, we will make the following changes to it:

 .. code::

    r 13d7934 First implementation pick 2dec1ac Fix a few bugs + disable f a815645 Modify it so that it works f eadc391 Fix some remaining bugs

 This means that (i) we want to edit the commit message for ``13d7934``, and (ii) collapse the last three commits into one.
 Now we